Natalinacn/Natalinacn/README.md

 Hi there!

 I´m Natalin from Argentina.
 I´m currently studying Web Development and I really enjoy learning new things.
-At this moment I have basic knowledge about HTML, CSS, Javascript, Bootstrap and Angular but I hope to improve my skills soon.
+At this moment I have knowledge about HTML, CSS, Javascript, Bootstrap, MySQL and Java with SpringBoot.
+I try to improve my skills everyday.

 ## Skills:
-HTML / CSS/ JS / ANGULAR
+HTML / CSS / JS / BOOTSTRAP / MYSQL / JAVA / SPRINGBOOT / GIT / GITHUB

 ## Contact: